OpenEvalProject/evals/manuscripts/elife-04550/v2/manuscript.md

 With little evidence for recombination and gene flow, most nucleotide divergence between AcBoT and AcBoL must have accumulated through mutation.
 The nucleotide divergence between these isolates is just 0.030% (121 polymorphisms in 398,508 bp in contig 1) (Figure 3).
 Assuming a mutation rate of 1 × 10−8 per cell division, and 100 cell divisions per lineage per year, we estimate that these isolates could have diverged 305 (262–353) years ago.
 The other pair of isolates, AcNc2 and AcEm2, were collected in Norfolk in 2007 and in Kent in 1993 (160 km apart), respectively.
 Similar to the former two isolates, AcNc2 and AcEm2 are also nearly identical (nucleotide divergence π = 0.046%, that is, they are >99.95% identical) (Figure 3).
 If we again assume that their nucleotide divergence arose by mutation alone, their estimated divergence time is 890 (814–970) years.
 However, unlike AcBoT and AcBoL, AcNc2 and AcEm2 are much less heterozygous (see Figure 3), which suggests that another genetic mechanism, for example, loss of heterozygosity (Lamour et al., 2012), might be operating which has eradicated the gene diversity in the clonally propagating races over time.

-## Sequential infections abolish host specificity of susceptibility to A. candida infection
+### Sequential infections abolish host specificity of susceptibility to A. candida infection

+A. candida infection compromises host resistance against otherwise avirulent pathogen species (Cooper et al., 2008).
+Conceivably, A. candida could suppress host defenses to otherwise avirulent races of A. candida, enabling co-infection and sexual exchange.
+To test this we performed sequential inoculation experiments, identifying races using the genome sequences to create race-specific DNA markers.
+Race-specific PCR of pre-inoculated plants (Supplementary files 5, 6) shows preinfection by AcNc2 suppresses resistance in A. thaliana accession Ws-2 leaves towards the B. juncea-infecting race, Ac2V (Figure 6A).
+Also, preinfection by AcBoT suppresses B. oleracea resistance towards Ac2V (Figure 6B).
+Furthermore, defense suppression was so effective that Ac2V was able to complete its life cycle on both A. thaliana Ws-2 and B. oleracea as observed by successful subsequent infection on B. juncea from the sequentially inoculated plants.
+In a reciprocal experiment, preinfection of B. juncea with Ac2V enabled AcNc2 growth on B. juncea (Figure 6C).
+Therefore, AcNc2 not only can suppress Ac2V recognition on A. thaliana, but Ac2V is also capable of suppressing B. juncea resistance towards AcNc2.
+TIR-NB-LRR resistance genes likely confer Ac2V resistance in Arabidopsis (McHale et al., 2006), as Ac2V grows on an eds1-1 mutant of A. thaliana Ws-2 (Supplementary file 6; [Parker et al., 1996]).
+It has long been noted that Albugo sp. have a remarkable capacity to suppress immunity in their hosts (Cooper et al., 2008).
+We hypothesise that suppression of host innate immunity enables co-infection of hosts by races with otherwise non-overlapping host ranges, thus providing a remarkable mechanism to enable sexual genetic exchange between specialised A. candida races.

 ![Figure 6.](https://cdn.elifesciences.org/articles/04550/elife-04550-fig6-v2.jpg)

 **Figure 6.:** (A) Co-infection assay of AcNc2 followed by Ac2V onto Ws-eds1 and Ws-2.
 (B) Co-infection of AcBoT followed by Ac2V onto Ws-eds1 and B. oleracea (B.o).
 (C) Co-infection of Ac2V followed by AcNc2 onto Ws-eds1 and B. juncea (B.j).
 Bands highlighted in orange indicate amplification of secondary inoculum on usually non-host plants upon primary inoculation with virulent A. candida.
-These experiments were repeated multiple times with similar results (see Supplementary file 6).DOI: http://dx.doi.org/10.7554/eLife.04550.011
+These experiments were repeated multiple times with similar results (see Supplementary file 6).

 ## Discussion